rkoshak/sensorReporter/README.md

 If running on a Raspberry Pi and using the GPIO sensors it must be run as root.

 # Organization
-The config folder contains an install.sh as descrived above, mqttReporter start script for upstart systems (e.g raspbian wheezy), and a service file for systemd type systems (e.g raspbian jessey, Ubuntu 15+).
+The config folder contains an install.sh as described above, mqttReporter start script for upstart systems (e.g raspbian wheezy), and a service file for systemd type systems (e.g raspbian jessey, Ubuntu 15+).
 The install script will install dependencies using using apt-get and pip and copy and enable the start script to